kenhausman/ADSWorkshop/README.md

 [Automatic Device Configuration](IoT_HOL/automaticdeviceconfiguration/README.md)

+Congratulations!
+You have completed the IoT portion of this workshop.

-## Azure Artificial Intelligence Hands on Labs
+# Azure Artificial Intelligence Hands on Labs

 Labs using Azure Services to develop proficiency in Azure Cognitive Services including Computer Vision, Custom Vision, LUIS, and Bing Search.
 You will also learn to leverage other AI-oriented services such as Azure Search and Azure Bot Services.